eagle-io/docs/source/topics/nodes/index.rst

 	|

 |icon-chart| Chart
-	:ref:`Charts <node-configuration-chart>` allow users to configure customized charts that can be displayed in charts view or added to the dash.
-Custom chart types include Historic charts with multiple y-axes and Wind Rose charts.
+	Create various types of :ref:`charts <node-configuration-chart>` with customized functionality and appearance including historic charts with multiple y-axes and wind rose charts with configurable ranges.

 .. only:: not latex